 We are not able to send out email updates now, so please SIGN AND SHARE this petition.
 Thank you!

+Our Festival/Camp-Out at Robinson Reserve went well, and raised more awareness of our cause.
 The 'Memorial Service' on the 3rd November featured speeches and musical acts.
-Despite the rain, representatives from a huge range of community groups took the opportunity to put their point across, and we were thrilled to be graced with the presence of Brother David O'Brien of Don Bosco.
+Despite the rain, representatives from a huge range of community groups took the opportunity to put their point across.
+We were thrilled to be graced with the presence of Brother David O'Brien of Don Bosco.

 - The Community Rally on Saturday, the 20th of October, had a great turnout.
 Approximately 250 people fronted up to show their support for the trees of Gandolfo Gardens, marching along Sydney Road and blocking traffic.